5GZORRO/mda/README.md

 ### Pipeline Description

-We tender a confluence page available online describing the intended full pipeline (steps and parameters skeleton).
-Consult it [here](https://confluence.i2cat.net/pages/viewpage.action?spaceKey=5GP&title=Monitoring+Data+Aggregator+Pipeline)
+We provide a confluence page available online describing the intended full pipeline (steps and parameters skeleton).
+Please consult it [here](https://confluence.i2cat.net/pages/viewpage.action?spaceKey=5GP&title=Monitoring+Data+Aggregator+Pipeline)

 <p align="center">
   <img src="https://user-images.githubusercontent.com/32877599/113858543-c07bdc80-979b-11eb-8b52-60dbaf963d63.png" />
 </p>

 ### Deployment Instructions
-This section covers all the needs a developer has to get deployment of the production mda component.
+This section covers all the requirements a developer may have to deploy the MDA component.

 #### Prerequisites
-For run this component in production, we need:
+To run this component in production, the following actions are needed:
-* Create the ".env" environment variable file from the [template](https://github.com/5GZORRO/mda/blob/main/.env_template).
+* Create a ".env" environment variable file from the [template](https://github.com/5GZORRO/mda/blob/main/.env_template).
 * Deployment in a production environment uses a github component package.
 Since we are handling private packages, the first step requires the authentication of the user to get permissions.
 So, to acquire these permissions the following command is needed:
 ```
 $ docker login -u <GITHUB_USER> -p <GITHUB_PASSWORD_OR_TOKEN>  docker.pkg.github.com